Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Download now

 There’s a subtle but important distinction between computer vision and machine vision.
-Computer vision relies on machine learning and uses enormous processing power.
-Computer vision systems collect as much visual data as possible and then process that information so it can be applied to various tasks.
-That’s what gives computer vision applications their flexibility.
+Computer vision relies on ML and uses enormous processing power to apply algorithms to large quantities of data.
+Computer vision systems collect as much visual data as possible and then process that information to apply it to various tasks.
+That’s what gives applications of computer vision their flexibility.

 What is computer vision technology?

 Computer vision aims to replicate the complexity of human vision.
 How?
 By giving computers a way to interpret and understand the world through images.
-Computer vision applications rely on visual artificial intelligence.
-The machines are trained on massive datasets of visual information in a process called machine learning.
-This is the same process used to train other artificial intelligences.
-The only difference is that the data is in a visual format in computer vision applications.
+Computer vision applications rely on visual AI.
+The machines are trained on massive datasets of visual information in a process called ML.
+The only difference is that the data between computer vision and other data used in AI is that computer vision processes visual instead of contextual data.

 With enough training, AI software can make sense of visual inputs, but most computer vision technology doesn’t approach human vision.
-AI still struggles with adaptability, handling ambiguity, and context-based understanding.
-For example, an early release of Stability’s AI model recognized that a certain element was present on many photos in its training data.
+AI still struggles with adaptability, handling ambiguity and context-based understanding.
+For example, an early release of Stability’s AI model recognized the same element was present in many photos in its training data.
 Its art generator, Stable Diffusion, started putting that element in photorealistic images.
-Unfortunately, the AI didn’t have the context to understand what the element really was.
-It was the Getty Images logo, and using it was an infringement on Getty’s trademark.
-Stable Diffusion was also telling on itself for training with Getty’s photos without permission.
+Unfortunately, AI did not know that the image element was the Getty Images logo, and it infringed on Getty’s trademark.
+Stable Diffusion also admitted that it had been training with Getty’s photos without permission.

 That said, computer vision technology is impressive and has many use cases.
 AI is better than humans at some visual tasks and is almost always faster.
-But before we dive into the use of computer vision in different industries, let’s look at how computer vision technology works today.
+But before we dive into how computer vision is used in different industries, let’s look at how computer vision technology works today.

-1. Machine learning: An algorithm is trained on massive visual datasets
+1. Training: An algorithm is trained on massive visual datasets

-3. Processing: The CV algorithm analyzes the input and identifies patterns, objects, and relationships
+3. Processing: The computer vision algorithm analyzes the input and identifies patterns, objects and relationships

 4. Decision-making: The machine uses analytics to make informed decisions or predictions

-Computer vision has been around for decades, but recent developments in artificial intelligence have transformed the processing and decision-making steps.
-With modern neural network technology, computer vision systems have shot from 50% accuracy to 99% accuracy in less than ten years.
-That means that in some contexts, computer vision is now comparable to human vision for recognizing and responding to visual input.
+Computer vision has been around for decades, but recent developments in AI have improved real-time processing and decision-making.
+With modern neural network technology, computer vision systems have shot up from 50% accuracy to 99% accuracy in less than 10 years.
+In some cases, the changes are so good that computer vision is comparable to human vision for recognizing and responding to visual input.

 Computer vision example

-Consider these computer vision methods and the complex tasks they make possible:
+Consider these processes in computer vision and the complex tasks they do:

 Recognizing and classifying objects

 Computer vision techniques can identify and categorize objects within images with impressive accuracy.
-This extends to faces, animals, vehicles, specific products, and even complex scenes.
+This includes faces, animals, vehicles, specific products and even complex scenes.

 Examples from everyday life include: